How to Stop Leaky Bladders Without Kegel Exercises

 Injectable Bulking Agents

-The goal of these synthetic and nonsynthetic materials is to bulk up the area around the urethra so the resulting smaller opening is easier to control leaky bladders.
+These synthetic and nonsynthetic materials aim to bulk up the area around the urethra so the resulting smaller opening makes it easier to control leaky bladders.
 These injections may have quick results, but repeat treatments are necessary for long-term results.

 Botox and Implants

 Botox injections, sacral nerve stimulation implants, and tibial nerve stimulation are only used for urgency, overactive bladders, and urge urinary incontinence (UUI).
 This type of incontinence often involves some form of nerve damage, rather than a stretching or weakness of the pelvic floor muscles.
-Learn more about urge urinary incontinence here.
+Learn more about UUI here.

 Because there are no medications for SUI, patients might think that surgery is the only option.
 But there are a variety of nonsurgical treatments, including at-home therapies that work on strengthening your pelvic floor muscles.
 Surgery for incontinence has been controversial, so make sure to do your research and consult your doctor about the risks involved.
 Click here to learn more about surgery for SUI.